jackbrumley/whisper-dictation/Project.md

 - Add logging.
 - Make tool adaptable so that any voice to text API/model may be used.
 - Add notifications so that you can see the application is running when you execute it and warning messages about the current version.
+- Fix ready to record popup appearing every time, only needs to appear once.

 ## Credits